The Heroes Stamp Design Competition

 Millions of key workers have kept the country going when most of us were told to stay home for our own safety.
 And there have been many people who volunteered to help people in their communities who needed help or support.
 We think that what these people have done makes them heroes, so Royal Mail wants to honour them by producing a set of eight stamps.

 The stamps will feature designs created by eight school-aged children.
-We are asking our young designers to think about who their hero or heroes are, and to then design a stamp in their honour.
+We asked our young designers to think about who their hero or heroes are, and to then design a stamp in their honour.
 A special panel of judges will pick the winning designs.
 The final eight stamps will be sent to Her Majesty The Queen before they can be printed and issued.

 Great prizes to be won